trinodb/docker-images/README.md

-# Prestodb docker images
+# Presto development docker images

 ## Docker Image Names

-The docker images in this repository are expected to be given names of the form prestodb/hdp2.5-hive.
-The Dockerfile and other files needed to build the prestodb/hdp2.5-hive image are located in the directory prestodb/hdp2.5-hive.
+The docker images in this repository are expected to be given names of the form prestodev/hdp2.5-hive.
+The Dockerfile and other files needed to build the prestodev/hdp2.5-hive image are located in the directory prestodev/hdp2.5-hive.

 Generally speaking, the images should *not* be built manually with docker build.